Johana Martinez

 Besides volleyball, do you have any other interests?

-I like painting and drawing, but it's not something I actively pursue.
-I've always liked art since elementary [school], and I haven't been into it as much as before.
+I like painting and drawing, but it’s not something I actively pursue.
+I’ve always liked art since elementary school, and I haven’t been into it as much as before.
 But I remember I was always trying to improve it by going to art classes and signing up for art programs.
-I haven't been [practicing] it recently, but I do try to every once in a while.
+I haven’t been [practicing] recently, but I do try to every once in a while.

 Besides that, I try to get myself more interested in stuff.
 I’m always trying to do service hours to help improve the community.
-I've worked with KYCC before to help clean the streets of Koreatown so they are cleaner and livable.
+I’ve worked with KYCC before to help clean the streets of Koreatown so that they are cleaner and livable.

 What is one thing you have painted or drawn that is important to you?